 The Nominated Supervisor is in charge of day to day running of the service and responsible for the operations of the service.
 In the event that the Nominated Supervisor is absent, an appointed educator with current First Aid and Child protection certificate will then act as the "responsible person" on site.
-This is indicated via the staff sign in/out sheet and on staff photo profiles for each day (displayed inside main room).
+This is indicated via the staff sign in/out sheet and on staff photo profiles for each day (on display with prescribed information).